Glossary

 Yes.
 Use a faster model for common questions and a stronger model for complex reasoning.
 InsertChat supports that balance per conversation.

-Website widget, in-app embed, or API.
-Keep one agent setup and reuse it across channels.
+Use a widget, embed, full-page assistant, custom domain, in-app embed, or API.
+Reuse one setup across surfaces.

 Do I need coding skills?

-No. Build and deploy AI agents using our visual builder.
+No. Build and deploy AI assistants using our visual builder.
 The embed code is one line of JavaScript.

 Can I customize the branding and UI?